The U.S. Department of State provides information on traveling to various countries, including passport and visa requirements.

 For information about cultural norms in Australia, try these resources:

-The Department of Education and Training is a governmental department responsible for national policies and programs that help Australians access quality and affordable early child care and childhood education, school education, higher education, vocational education and training, international education, and research.
+The Department of Education, Skills and Employment is a governmental department responsible for national policies and programs that help Australians access quality and affordable early child care and childhood education, school education, higher education, vocational education and training, international education, and research.
 The Department works with states and territories to provide quality early learning, schooling, and improved student outcomes through parent engagement and quality teaching and learning environments.

-Further information and resources can be found in the Education and Training Portfolio on the Australian governmental directory website.
+Further information and resources can be found in the Education, Skills and Employment page on the Australian governmental directory website.
 This page contains contact information for the Ministers of Education, as well as links to various educational agencies' websites, including the Department of Education and Training; the Australian Curriculum, Assessment, and Reporting Authority; and the Australian Institute of Aboriginal and Torres Strait Islander Studies.

-For a brief overview of the Australian educational system and related topics, try this article available in the Social Sciences, Health, and Education Library's reference collection:
+For a brief overview of the Australian educational system and related topics, try the article "Australia" available in the Social Sciences, Health, and Education Library's reference book:

-Another useful background article is available through the library's online collection:
+Another useful background article, "Australia" is available through the library's online collection:

 Publications from UNESCO and the CIA may also be of help in your research: